bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 It wasn't nice, but neither was what he was about to do to her.

 Another step; less painful this time, as he continued towards her, his focus like a the blaze from fireworks going up.
-As she laid there, half focused on the bullet wound in her guts, she sent glances towards him - not of hate, but of fear.
+As she lay there, half focused on the bullet wound in her guts, she sent glances towards him - not of hate, but of fear.

 *Good*, he thought to himself.
 *Fear is rather justified right now*.